ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-standard-course/README.md

       - d: Implement elasticity
     - Evaluation Options:
       - a: Incorrect
-        - Can use automation to deply resources, but the question is asking about distribution of workloads across multiple Availability Zones not automation.
+        - Can use automation to deploy resources, but the question is asking about distribution of workloads across multiple Availability Zones not automation.
       - b: Incorrect
         - Design for agility is not related to the number of availability zones.
       - c: Correct